c1au6i0/muaydata/content/post/2019-06-02-onefc_wc_breaks.markdown

 </table>
 </br>
 Among the 4 fights of the quarter final, **Petchmorakot-Petrosyan was the fight with most time in break**, followed by Askerov-Kehel (87 sec), Yodsanklai-Sana (58 sec) and  Nattawut-Moisa (9 sec; **table above**).
 Askerov-Kehel spent ~24 sec (~27%) less in break  than Petchmorakot-Petrosyan. </br>
 Is this difference of time in break between Petchmorakot-Petrosyan and Askerov-Kehel big enough to justify alone the overturn of one of the fight but not the other?
 There are a couple of considerations that need to be made to answer that question. **1) Petchmorakot-Petrosyan overturn was also motivated by the fact that, of the 2 fighters only one was almost exclusively responsible for the holding and defensive clinch**. **Lawrance Kenshin** argued in [his analysis](https://www.youtube.com/watch?v=80NDxqWfeys) that there was **enough ground for deducting multiple points to Petchmorakot**. **2) When put it in prospective, the difference of time in break between Petchmorakot-Petrosyan and Askerov-Kehel is not trivial**.
 Petchmorakot-Petrosyan spent 24 sec more in break than Askerov-Kehel.
-That is equivalent of having in **Petchmorakot-Petrosyan  3 separate 8-counts more of inactivity than Askerov-Kehel (i.e. on the top of 87 seconds)** but... without even a knock down.
+That is equivalent of having **3 separate 8-counts more of inactivity in in Petchmorakot-Petrosyanthan fight than in Askerov-Kehel (i.e. on the top of 87 seconds)** but... without even a knock down.
 Just few days ago we were reminded that 8 seconds can be enough to get back on your feet after a knock down and  punch your way to a win (i.e. Joshua-Ruiz!).

 ## Single breaks